marsomarwa/marsomarwa.github.io/content/_index.md

 I am a Research Assistant 🎓 in Quantum Computing at National University of Singapore where I work in the group of Prof. Dimitris Angelakis🏛

-Please feel free to get in touch! 📧
+Please feel free to get in touch!!📧